-Since joining OSU in 2008, Atiyeh has earned more than $2.5 million in research grants from multiple state and federal agencies such as the U.S. Department of Agriculture National Institute of Food and Agriculture, South Central Sun Grant Initiative U.S. Department of Transportation and the U.S. Environmental Protection Agency.
+Since joining OSU in 2008, Atiyeh has earned more than $2.5 million in research grants from multiple state and federal agencies such as the U.S. Department of Agriculture National Institute of Food and Agriculture, the South Central Sun Grant Initiative in cooperation with the U.S. Department of Transportation and the U.S. Environmental Protection Agency.

-The Oklahoma Bioenergy Center, Oklahoma’s National Science Foundation Experimental Program to Stimulate Competitive Research (NSF EPSCoR) Research Experiences for Undergraduates (REU) and the United Sorghum Checkoff Program also have helped fund Atiyeh’s cutting edge work.
+The Oklahoma Bioenergy Center, Oklahoma’s National Science Foundation Experimental Program to Stimulate Competitive Research (NSF EPSCoR) Research Experiences for Undergraduates (REU) and the United Sorghum Checkoff Program has also provided funding for Atiyeh’s cutting edge work.

 “My research program encompasses laboratory experimentation and modeling to investigate cutting edge, innovative concepts that can be applied in establishing sustainable biorefineries in Oklahoma and the nation,” he said.
-“My research team is a world leader in the development of the gasification-syngas fermentation hybrid technology.”
+“My research team is leading the way towards the development of the gasification-syngas fermentation hybrid technology.”

 As part of the Energy Independence and Security Act of 2007, the U.S. set a goal of producing 36 billion gallons per year (GPY) of renewable transportation fuels by 2022.
 About 16 billion GPY can be produced from cellulosic biomass without significantly affecting our current agricultural production.